Unemployment Refuses To Rally For Elections

 The latest unemployment report shows the jobless rate is basically stuck where it has been, and that's not good news.
 The private sector added fewer jobs than economists expected and government jobs disappeared.
 The jobs report released yesterday is the last one before November's midterm elections.
 NPR's White House correspondent Ari Shapiro reports on how elected officials are dealing with it.

 ARI SHAPIRO: The unemployment report prompted dueling speeches at small businesses 500 miles apart from each other.
 In Maryland, President Obama visited a concrete products company.

 BARACK OBAMA: Now, these are the guys that build serious stuff: concrete blocks, bricks - for walls that are thick, difficult to move and can stop anything in their path.
 Sort of like the way I feel about Congress sometimes.

 SHAPIRO: Congressman John Boehner is proud to have obstructed the president's agenda.
 He hopes to be speaker if Republicans take back the House in three weeks.
 Yesterday, Boehner gave a speech of his own at a small business in his home district.

-Representative JOHN BOEHNER (Republican, Ohio): The pink slips shouldn't be going to workers here in Ohio, they should be going to the members of President Obama's economic team.
+JOHN BOEHNER: The pink slips shouldn't be going to workers here in Ohio, they should be going to the members of President Obama's economic team.